CT Guided Dental Implant Surgery Edison

 • Less need for bone grafts.

-Who CT Guided Implant Surgery Can Help
+Who CT Guided Dental Implant Surgery Can Help

 Although there may be easy cases that don’t require such precise pre-planning, basically all patients receiving dental implants can benefit from using this technique.
 Not only can it ensure dental implant success, but it can also reduce how invasive the surgery is, reducing your discomfort in the healing process.
 This technique is just another way that we enhance your experience and your smile’s long-term health with the best possible results.

-CT Guided Implant Surgery FAQs
+CT Guided Dental Implant Surgery FAQs

-Does CT Guided Implant Surgery Cost More?
+Does CT Guided Dental Implant Surgery Cost More?

-CT guided implant surgery is a somewhat more complex process than its traditional counterpart, and some aspects of it normally incur higher feels.
+CT guided implant surgery is a somewhat more complex process than its traditional counterpart, and some aspects of it normally incur higher fees.
 For example, after a patient’s teeth are scanned, most practices who offer guided surgery must work with a dental laboratory to design a surgical guide prior to the placement procedure.
 Lab fees, combined with the cost of materials to make the surgical guide, may add to the overall cost of the procedure.

 Fortunately, unlike other practices, we have an in-house 3D printer that can create surgical guides, which helps to keep patient fees as low as possible.